Center on Religion & the Professions

 CORP achievements featured in J-School newsletter

-May 12, 2009 – Recent accomplishments of the MU Center on Religion & the Professionsjournalismlogo are featured in the May 2009 Missouri School of Journalism Graduate Studies Newsletter.
+May 12, 2009 – Recent accomplishments of the MU Center on Religion & the Professions are featured in the May 2009 Missouri School of Journalism Graduate Studies Newsletter.
 These include speaking engagements by Dr. Debra Mason, CORP director; large turnouts at recent CORP-sponosred events; and information about the new “Religious Literacy for the Public and Professions” class to be taught online this summer.

 Download the newsletter at the Missouri School of Journalism Graduate Program page, under Graduate Publications.
 The article appears on Page 11.